Alive-hub/TobiOverflow/README.md

 - 👋 Hi, I’m @TobiOverflow
-- 👀 I’m interested in Motion Graphics & Coding
+- 👀 I’m interested in Animation & AR
-- 🌱 I’m currently using Java, After Effects, Blender
+- 🌱 I’m currently using JS, C#, Unity, Blender
-- 💞️ I’m looking to collaborate on Motion Graphics, Animation, Coding
-- 📫 How to reach me: Discord: Tobi_#2622
+- 📫 How to reach me: Youtube: Alive Studios

 <!---
 TobiOverflow/TobiOverflow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.